kili-technology/kili-blogger-program/README.md

 Once you submit your proposal, our team will review, approve your request and assign you the article in Github.

 ### Step 4 - Write the article
 Go over our FAQ section below to learn more about the writing and submission process.
+Before to write your article, please read the [writing guidelines](https://github.com/kili-technology/kili-blogger-program/blob/main/writing-guidelines.md)

 ### Step 5 - Get paid
 Once your article is reviewed and published on our blog, you can submit your invoice to get paid.